What is the Age Range of pupils at Knighton Mead |

 What are the arrangements for supporting pupils with SEN who are looked after by the local authority?

-Child Looked After (CLA) with SEND have a Pupil Outcome Plan alongside a Personal Education Plan which is reviewed termly and at Looked After Children’s Reviews which happen every 6 months.
-They are treated equally and fairly.
+Child Looked After (CLA) with SEN have a Pupil Outcome Passport alongside a Personal Education Plan which is reviewed termly and at Looked After Children’s Reviews which occur every 6 months.
+All children are treated equally and fairly.
 Sometimes, a Learning Mentor from the Virtual School will also be allocated if their needs are complex.
 Pupil Premium Plus money will be used to support the child accordingly.

 What expertise and training of staff do Knighton Mead provide to support pupils with SEN?